HIP JOINT INJECTIONS

 - A small mixture of anesthetic and anti-inflammatory cortisone is then slowly injected into the joint.

 The injection itself only takes a few minutes, but the overall procedure will usually take about 1 hour.
 After the hip joint injections procedure, the patient typically remains resting in a chair or bed for twenty to thirty minutes, and then is asked to move the area of usual discomfort to try to provoke the usual pain.
 Patients may or may not obtain pain relief in the first few hours after the injection, depending upon whether or not the joint that was injected is the main source of the patient’s pain.
 On occasion, the patient may feel numb or experience a slightly weak or odd feeling in the leg for a few hours after the injection.
 Post-injection pain levels help to confirm the source of the pain-generator.
-At the Pain Prevention Center, located in St. Louis, Missouri, and Illinois corridor, we can provide these procedures in our state-of-the-art treatment room.
+At the Pain Prevention Center, located in Chesterfield Missouri, we can provide these procedures in our state-of-the-art treatment room.

 What to expect?